-- The network should be in the same region as the one in which you'll deploy the Recovery Services vault.
+- The network should be in the same region as the Recovery Services vault.

-- Depending on the resource model you want to use for failed over Azure VMs, you’ll set up the Azure network in Resource Manager mode or classic mode.
+- Depending on the resource model you want to use for failed over Azure VMs, you set up the Azure network in Resource Manager mode, or classic mode.

 - We recommend you set up a network before you begin.
-If you don't you'll need to do it during Site Recovery deployment.
+If you don't, you need to do it during Site Recovery deployment.

 Set up an Azure storage account

-- Depending on the resource model you want to use for failed over Azure VMs, you'll set an account in Resource Manager mode or classic mode.
+- Depending on the resource model you want to use for failed over Azure VMs, you set up an account in Resource Manager mode, or classic mode.

 - We recommend that you set up a storage account before you begin.
-If you don't you'll need to do it during Site Recovery deployment.
-The accounts need to be in the same region as the Recovery Services vault.
+If you don't you need to do it during Site Recovery deployment.
+The accounts must be in the same region as the Recovery Services vault.

 - You can't move storage accounts used by Site Recovery across resource groups within the same subscription, or across different subscriptions.